rebelsky/le21/_assignments/reading-12.md

 ---
-title: Reading Assignment 10
+title: Reading Assignment 12
-subtitle: Making and supporting claims
+subtitle: Cohesion and coherence
 summary: |
   In this assignment, you will read and comment on a reading related to College-level writing.